JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 hints: the application has to collect a justification, expire the grant after 15 minutes, write a dual-control audit record, and notify the merchant.
 An `Allow` whose obligations are ignored is a worse outcome than a `Deny`, because it looks accountable and is not.

+Notice which of those the policy actually gates on. `context.incident_id` is a precondition: no incident, no permit. `@requires_justification` is not.
+It is collected after the decision, so a support engineer with a valid incident reads the record whether or not anyone ever types a reason, and the only thing that fails is a log line.
+If the justification has to be a real gate, feed it back the way challenges are fed back: record it server-side, put `justification_id` in the context, and add it to the `when` clause.
+Otherwise be clear with yourself that it is an audit obligation.

+`@grant_ttl_seconds` deserves the same scrutiny.
+A decision is a point in time, so nothing expires on its own: the application has to re-authorize while the session continues, and may treat one `Allow` as permission for the next 15 minutes only because it will ask again.

 `context.incident_id` has to be built server-side from a validated incident record, exactly like the approvals above.
 The policy only checks that the value is non-empty, so if a client can put a string